Thursday, August 7th, 2008

 Patrick Smacchia dropped by p&p this afternoon to show off the latest version of his NDepend tool.
 The biggest change to the current release is a radically improved UI.
 It even has an Office style ribbon.There are lots of improvements elsewhere but Patrick said that the real focus has ...

-Tags: News & events, Static analysis
+Tags: Events, Static analysis

 Thursday, April 17th, 2008